turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetFSR2Sharpness(float value) -- FSR 2.1 sharpness 0: least sharp, 1: sharpest (this is different to FSR 1.0)
 - SetFSR2Preset(FSR2_Preset value) -- FSR 2.1 preset will modify resolution scaling and sampler LOD bias
 - SetTonemap(Tonemap value) -- Set a tonemap type
+- SetVisibilityComputeShadingEnabled(bool value) -- enable visibility rendering mode, this renders the scene in compute shader instead of forward rendering.
+This can have performance improvement when triangle density on screen is very high
 - SetCropLeft(float value) -- Sets cropping from left of the screen in logical units
 - SetCropTop(float value) -- Sets cropping from top of the screen in logical units
 - SetCropRight(float value) -- Sets cropping from right of the screen in logical units